Arathana/Turtle-Arduino-Controller/README.md

 ## Project Overview

 This project involves creating a physical controller using Arduino, Python, and CAD design.
-The goal was to build an interactive system where the Arduino communicates with a Python-based software through serial communication, utilizing the Turtle library for graphical representation.
+The goal was to build an interactive system where the Arduino communicates with a Python-based software through serial communication to control  a software, which I created using the Turtle library.
 Additionally, I designed and manufactured a custom Arduino shield to house all the wiring and circuits.

 ### Components